JasonYuan869/mapmaker/README.md

 1. Download the .zip file from the releases page and unzip.
 2. Place the sources images in `in`.
 3. Run `mapmaker.exe`.
+4. Follow the instructions to set the direction, upper left corner coordinate, and starting map ID of the generated maps.
-4. Copy/move all files in `out` to the base of your world save.
+5. Copy/move all files in `out` to the base of your world save.
-5. Open the world in Minecraft.
+6. Open the world in Minecraft.

 ### Building from source
 Prerequisites: `rust`, `cargo` (follow instructions [here](https://www.rust-lang.org/learn/get-started))
 1. Clone this repo.
 2. Place the sources images in `in`.
 3. Run `cargo run --release` to build the program in release mode (significantly faster).
+4. Follow the instructions to set the direction, upper left corner coordinate, and starting map ID of the generated maps.
-4. Copy/move all files in `out` to the base of your world save.
+5. Copy/move all files in `out` to the base of your world save.
-5. Open the world in Minecraft.
+6. Open the world in Minecraft.

 ## How it Works
 ### Map NBT structure